ATMEGA328P CHIPS

 10 APRIL 2025

-This post is a step-by-step guide for wiring up ATmega328P ICs to run at 5V with a 16MHz crystal and 3.3V with an 8MHz crystal.
-While the 5V configuration is common, the 3.3V configuration can be advantageous in low-power applications and when interfacing with parts that run at 3.3V.
+This is a quick reference for wiring up ATmega328P ICs to run at 5V and 3.3V.
+While the 5V configuration is common, the 3.3V configuration can be useful in low-power applications and when interfacing with parts that themselves run at 3.3V.
+In this guide, the 5V setup is configured with a 16MHz crystal oscillator, while the 3.3V configuration makes use of an 8MHz crystal oscillator.

 The steps that follow refer to the following pinout.